nw-wood/tinnitus-simulator/README.md

 This program is designed to mask high-frequency pulsing sounds associated with tinnitus by generating randomized sound waves across multiple frequency ranges.
 The random nature of this sound effectively blends with the hyper-pulsing tinnitus, making the intrusive tones indiscernible.

 UHF, VHF, Low freq powered RFID crap, LRAD's, tinnitus, whatever - this will obscure it.
+CRT's too f*** those things.
+Mosquito cell phone apps.
+Screw em'.

 Take great-wave.wav into Audacity or some other program to work with it further.
 There's lots of audio popping which is intended (for me personally) in some cases.